edcarp/organising-committee/minutes/2023/2023_09_01_EdCarp_Organising_Committee.md

 ## New Actions
 - [x] **Mario** to pin spreadsheet for recording data to the Slack channel and Github
 - [ ] **Mario** get in touch with Bailley to see if she wants to remain in EdCarp Org Committee

+## Announcements
+* RSECon, Confessions of a Carpentries Instructor
+* DUSC: Data Upsacling Short Courses (in week of 11th)
+* CAHSS New training fellow joining (Data Carpentries likely will be organised)

 ## Discussion

 ## AOB